nic-obert/rusty-vm/vm/debugger.md

 - continue execution while retaining the previous breakpoint, if present
 - perform a core dump
 - view the history of registers up to a limit (separate window?) (implemented in the debugger UI)
+- close everything, stop debugging and terminate both the debugger and the vm processes

 ---